 Speaking of the handlebar, it extends outward with five different height settings.
 We use it on the second setting (for reference, I am 5’6” and my husband is 5’9”), and there is still plenty of room to grow.
 So if you’re tall, you should have no problem comfortably pushing this set of wheels.

-The Wave is a baby gear wonder because it can be configured in up to 16 different setups if you also have a tandem seat, a compatible car seat (we have the Nuna PIPA, which works seamlessly with this stroller system) and/or you purchase the add-on bassinet adaptors that allow you to use the bassinet in the high versus low position.
+The Wave is a baby gear wonder because it can be configured in up to 16 different setups if you also have a tandem seat, a compatible infant car seat (we have the Nuna PIPA, which works seamlessly with this stroller travel system) and/or you purchase the add-on bassinet car seat adapters that allow you to use the bassinet in the high versus low position.
 But even without spending another cent, you can push two kids in style.

-Other compatible car seats include: Maxi-Cosi Mico 30, Maxi-Cosi Mico Max 30 and CYBEX Anton Q. And, attention parents of twins!
-You can even push two car seats at once with the tandem car seat adaptors, sold separately.
+Other compatible car seats include: Pipa Lite LX, Maxi-Cosi Mico 30, Maxi-Cosi Mico Max 30 and CYBEX Aton Q. And, attention parents of twins!
+You can even push two car seats at once with the tandem car seat adapters, sold separately.

 Underneath all the awe-inspiring, seat-shifting magic, you’ll find a generously sized storage basket.
 It has plenty of extra space even after tossing in our diaper bag, which with two in diapers is a no easy feat.
 The base of the basket is waterproof, so you don’t have to worry about your belongings getting ruined on rainy days.
 And it holds a hefty 33 pounds.
-(Our previous stroller could only hold 10!)
+(Our previous stroller had a weight capacity of just 10!)